guardian/typescript-capi-thrift/README.md

 ## Updating a thrift dependency

-The thirft dependencies are maven dependencies published to the `com.gu` groupId on Maven central and are fetched from [maven](https://maven.org).
+The thrift dependencies are maven dependencies published to the `com.gu` groupId on Maven central and are fetched from [maven](https://maven.org).

 They are defined like so in `index.ts`: